mono/website/community/google-summer-of-code/projects.md

 We are tracking various ideas in the [.NET Integration in Mono](https://trello.com/b/vRPTMfdz/net-framework-integration-into-mono) trello board.

+### Import ThreadPool from CoreRT

+**Complexity:** Medium

+`System.Threading.ThreadPool` is the main class that allow users to launch background tasks, and it's one of the component that the TPL is based on.
+It's a core component of Mono and the .NET platform.
+Its quality and reliability is key to a stable and fast development platform.

+The goal is to replace our BCL implementation of `System.Threading.ThreadPool` (https://github.com/mono/mono/blob/master/mcs/class/referencesource/mscorlib/system/threading/threadpool.cs), with the CoreRT one (https://github.com/dotnet/corert/blob/master/src/System.Private.CoreLib/src/System/Threading/ThreadPool.cs).
+This would allow us to get closer to .NET Core code quality and behaviour.

+All changes made to adapt `System.Threading.ThreadPool` to Mono would then be upstreamed to the .NET foundation CoreRT repo (https://github.com/dotnet/corert)

+**Deliverables**: Integrate `ThreadPool` from CoreRT into Mono and upstream any necessary changes.

+**Mentors:** Ludovic Henry

+### Import System.IO.FileStream from CoreFX

+**Complexity:** Medium

+`System.IO.FileStream` is the main class that allow users to read and write to files, pipes and consoles.
+It's a core component of Mono and the .NET platform.
+Its quality and reliability is key to a stable and fast development platform.

+The goal is to replace our BCL implementation of `System.IO.FileStream` (https://github.com/mono/mono/blob/master/mcs/class/corlib/System.IO/FileStream.cs), with the CoreFX one (https://github.com/dotnet/corefx/blob/master/src/System.IO.FileSystem/src/System/IO/FileStream.cs).
+This would allow us to get closer to .NET Core code quality and behaviour.

+All changes made to adapt `System.IO.FileStream` to Mono would then be upstreamed to the .NET foundation CoreFx repo (https://github.com/dotnet/corefx)

+**Deliverables**: Integrate `FileStream` from CoreFX into Mono and upstream any necessary changes.

+**Mentors:** Ludovic Henry

+### Import Process from CoreFX

+**Complexity:** Medium

+`System.Diagnostics.Process` is the main class that allow users to launch and access other processes.
+It's a core component of Mono and the .NET platform.
+Its quality and reliability is key to a stable and fast development platform.

+The goal is to replace our BCL implementation of `System.Diagnostics.Process` (https://github.com/mono/mono/blob/master/mcs/class/System/System.Diagnostics/Process.cs), with the CoreFX one (https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.Process/src/System/Diagnostics/Process.cs).
+This would allow us to get closer to .NET Core code quality and behaviour.

+All changes made to adapt `System.Diagnostics.Process` to Mono would then be upstreamed to the .NET foundation CoreFx repo (https://github.com/dotnet/corefx)

+**Deliverables**: Integrate `Process` from CoreFX into Mono and upstream any necessary changes.

+**Mentors:** Ludovic Henry

 ### Import reference source System.Web* assemblies

 **Complexity:** Medium